Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies: Analysis

-\emph{Proof sketch.} The proof builds on the closed form of the ex-post opinion in Lemma~\ref{lem:single-opinion}.
-The complexity arises from the need to compute the expected cumulative effect of clicks on the opinion, which appears as a weighted sum involving exponentials of click counts.
-Based on the fact that the agent clicks with a fixed probability $\gamma_0$ under the fixed policy, and the independence of clicks, we can treat the number of clicks as a Binomial distribution.
-Then, using the binomial theorem, we can get a closed-form expression for the expected influence of the recommendation, which helps us compute the expected opinion at each time step. \qedsymbol
+\emph{Proof sketch.} We start from the one-step opinion dynamics \eqref{eq:user-model-PQ} and take expectations.
+Under the \emph{fixed clicking} policy, clicks are i.i.d.
+Bernoulli$(\gamma_0)$ across agents and time, which implies $\mathbb{E}[Q_k]=qI$ and $\mathbb{E}[P_k]=pI$.
+Moreover, $Q_k$ depends only on the clicks at time $k$, while $X_k$ depends only on past clicks up to time $k-1$; hence $Q_k$ is independent of $X_k$.
+This yields a closed linear recursion for $\mathbb{E}[X_k^\text{all}]$ driven by the network matrix $W$.
+Unrolling the recursion gives a matrix geometric sum; we write it in closed form by showing $I-qW$ is invertible (using a null-space argument and the fact that $q<1$), and then applying the matrix geometric-series identity. \qedsymbol

-Proposition~\ref{prop:expectation-opinion-fixed} shows that the influence of the recommendation $u_0$ on the expected opinion increases over time under the fixed policy of passive agents.
-Intuitively, this is because as time goes on, a measure one of the click trajectories include the agent clicking on the recommended content and being influenced by the recommendation.
-Proposition~\ref{prop:expectation-opinion-fixed} also allows us to characterize the long term expected opinion under the fixed policy.
+Here, $A_k=\sum_{t=0}^{k-1}(qW)^t$ aggregates the effect of social mixing over paths of length up to $k-1$ (self, neighbors, neighbors-of-neighbors, etc.), with longer paths discounted by $q^t$.
+Using this fact, Proposition~\ref{prop:expectation-opinion-fixed} shows that the influence of the recommendation $u_0$ on the expected opinion increases over time under the fixed clicking policy of passive agents through the term $pA_k(u_0-x_0)$, and since $A_{k+1}=A_k+(qW)^k\succeq A_k$, the corresponding gain grows with $k$ (and eventually saturates as $k$ becomes large because $q<1$).
+Intuitively, this is because as time goes on, the recommendation can affect the population both directly (through agents who click) and indirectly (as opinions are repeatedly mixed through the network), so its overall effect builds up over time.

+To connect with the model in which there is no social influence (the model studied in prior work), we consider a special case of Proposition~\ref{prop:expectation-opinion-fixed} with $W=I$, under which agents are decoupled and the expected opinion admits a scalar closed form.